 Also under the new guidelines, resources in the bank, lump sum payments and non-monthly per capita payments will no longer be a factor in determining eligibility.
 This means that LTBB Food Distribution participants will be able to keep their food services in the month of December when their certification may otherwise be suspended due to the annual receipt of LTBB per capita payments at that time of year.

 If you think you may be eligible under these new guidelines, please contact the LTBB Department of Human Services at 231-242-1620 for more information.
-Applications and other information about this program can be found on the LTBB website along with the income guidelines that have also slightly increased and were effective October 1, 2013.
+Applications and other information about this program can be found on the LTBB website in the Forms Directory along with the income guidelines that have also slightly increased and were effective October 1, 2013.

 7500 Odawa Circle

 Harbor Springs, MI 49740